krizzdewizz/saeubere-deinen-weg/README-en.md

 It even goes very well with long fingernails.

 The smokers among the group should/can/may smoke during the event.
 Of course only if nobody feels bothered.
 Also THC joints.
 But not too much! **Safety First**.
-You can also just pseudo-smoke or CBD.
+You can also just pseudo-smoke.
 Many don't even notice the difference.
 Or put a Ziggi behind your ears.
 This is how we signal: Yes, we are smokers.
 But not like the others.
 We don't just flick our butts away.
 We also demonstratively use travel ashtrays so that people see: Oh... that exists?